 Introduction

 Skim milk, also known as non-fat milk, is a popular choice for health-conscious individuals.
-With its low-calorie content and rich nutrient profile, skim milk offers the goodness of milk without the extra fat.
-But what exactly is skim milk, and why has it become a staple in many households?
-In this article, we’ll explore what skim milk is, how it’s made, its nutritional benefits, and how to incorporate it into your diet.
+With its low-calorie content and rich nutrient profile, many people wonder what sets it apart from other dairy options.
+In this article, we’ll explore what skim milk is, how it’s made, and its health benefits.

 What is Skim Milk?